Key concepts & syntax

 This is typically not very useful.
 You can redirect the output to a

-separate file, say out.txt
+separate file, say out.txt:

 luna s.lst < commands.txt > out.txt

-Whilst a few commands such as DESC
+Whilst a few commands such as DESC or SUMMARY produce their own

 format of output (simple text formatted for human reading), most